cschar/power-mode-zeranthium/README_roadmap.md

 - Play 2x Song w/ 2 Hotkeys to trigger each one
 - Void/DrosteEffect
 - copypasteVoid effect

 future TODO:
+- benchmark Powermode3.getInstance(); -- just use it everywhere if good

 - more Editor listeners (backspace/delete)

 - code explorer (e.g. wave collapse for dungeon background)